George Preece

 George Augustus Preece NZC1869 (c.
 1845 – 10 July 1925) was an officer in New Zealand's Armed Constabulary who rose to prominence during Te Kooti's War.
 He was awarded the New Zealand Cross for his actions during the siege of Ngatapa.

 The son of a Church Missionary Society worker, Preece was born at Coromandel in New Zealand.
-Able to speak the Māori language he worked as an interpreter for the court and then, during the East Cape War, for the military.
+Able to speak the Māori language he worked as an interpreter during legal proceedings and then, during the East Cape War, for the military.
 Following the outbreak of Te Kooti's War in 1868, he became an officer in the Armed Constabulary and was heavily involved in the pursuit of Te Kooti, a militant Māori religious leader.
 In 1870 he was given command of a force of Armed Constabulary of Te Arawa Māori and led this for the next two years in expeditions in the rugged Urewera ranges, hoping to capture Te Kooti.
 In 1876 he became a magistrate and several years later a businessman in Palmerston North.
 He died there in 1925, aged 80.

 Early life

-George Augustus Preece was born in 1845 at Coromandel, New Zealand, to James Preece, a missionary, and his wife Mary Ann née Williams.
+George Augustus Preece was born in c.
+1845 at Coromandel, New Zealand, to James Preece, a missionary, and his wife Mary Ann née Williams.
 His father, who arrived in New Zealand in 1829, was part of the Church Missionary Society and based at mission stations in the area around the Firth of Thames.
-Preece was raised at Ahikeruru and became well versed in Te Reo, the Māori language.
+Preece was raised at Ahikeruru and became well versed in te reo, the Māori language.
 In 1864, he was employed at the magistrate's court in Wairoa as a clerk and interpreter.

 The following year, the East Cape War broke out.
 This war was one of a series of conflicts in New Zealand between some local Māori people on one side, and British imperial and colonial forces and their Māori allies on the other.
 These clashes are collectively termed the New Zealand Wars.
 Preece was attached to a contingent, commanded by Colonel James Fraser, of the Colonial Defence Force as an interpreter and served in this capacity until the end of the war in 1866, at which time he returned to his legal career.